fpslater/background-changer-node-package/README.md

 - Node must be installed
 - HTML must be rendered before package can be executed

-- From terminal
+- In terminal

 `npm install background-changer`

-- From code
+- In code

 `import changer from 'background-changer'`